woman with arms lifted celebrating post traumatic growth

 I used to believe “pain brings purpose” … like it was an automatic thing that would happen over the course of time.

-Now I believe pain brings awareness and it forces you to think more about, and CARE more about, purpose.
+Now I’ve come to understand, like Jeffrey Olsen, pain brings awareness and it forces you to think more about, and CARE more about, purpose.

 But pain doesn’t automatically result in purpose.
 You have to put in significant work for that to happen.